‘Fairy Tail: Dragon Cry’ Movie Plot Easter Egg Will Preview Manga’s Ending?

 Fairy Tail: Dragon Cry, a movie based on the immensely popular manga of the same name, may contain an Easter egg which is expected to offer a short preview about the ending of the decade-long manga series.

-Fairy Tail, a popular manga released weekly by mangaka Hiro Mashima, is racing towards its ending, indicated the official website of a movie based on the manga series.
+Fairy Tail, a popular manga released weekly by mangaka Hiro Mashima is racing towards its ending, indicated the official website of a movie based on the manga series.
 Additional information recently surfaced online indicates the movie will not only herald the ending of the manga series, but also offer a brief glimpse confirming the same through an Easter egg hidden within the feature film.

 I can’t wait for Fairy Tail: Dragon Cry to come out???????? pic.twitter.com/bNRZgXwZ4P